snowplow-archive/snowplow.github.com/_posts/2014-03-11-building-an-event-grammar-understanding-context.md

 [derived]: [derived]

 As you can see here, we collect `ip_address` and `collector_tstamp` as pieces of secondary context in the collector.
-Then in the Enrichment phase, we are able to derive a new set of geographical context (`geo_country`, `geo_region` etc) by performing a MaxMind geo-IP lookup on the user's `ip_address`.
+Then in the Enrichment phase, we are able to derive a new set of geographical context (`geo_latitude`, `geo_longitude` etc) by performing a MaxMind geo-IP lookup on the user's `ip_address`.

 To push this example further: we could potentially then use the `collector_stamp`, `geo_latitude` and `geo_longitude` to derive meteorological context from that information.
 This is not an Enrichment currently supported by Snowplow, but it is a great example of a second-order derived context.